The Most Important Thing Few Roasters Bother to Do

 After that event I got serious about roaster fires.
 I’m writing this post in the hope that you, dear blog subscriber (you’ve subscribed, haven’t you?), will be smarter than I was, and get serious about roaster fires before, not after, your first fire.

 When I’ve asked clients what they plan to do in the case of a fire, they usually answered something like “I don’t know” or “I’ll spray the fire extinguisher through the trier hole.”
-Spraying the fire extinguisher through the trier hole will likely work, but it’s awkward to do, and I doubt you really want to coast your drum with whatever chemicals are in your fire extinguisher.
+Spraying the fire extinguisher through the trier hole will likely work, but it’s awkward to do, and I doubt you really want to coat your drum with whatever chemicals are in your fire extinguisher.
 There are better solutions.

 Every roasting machine should have a water line hard-plumbed into its face plate and chaff cyclone.
 They're part of a long list of features I wish small-roaster manufacturers would get smart about.
 A fire suppression system is also one of many features standard on larger machines but rare on smaller machines.
 Unfortunately for us, selling small roasters has been an easy business for many years now, and most manufacturers have been complacent about machine design.